Fateh-Mujtaba/Fateh-Mujtaba/README.md

 <h1 align="center">I'm Fateh Mujtaba</h1>
-<h5 align="center">A passionate Backend and Machine learning engineer.
+<p align="center">A passionate Backend and Machine learning engineer.
 With a strong foundation in mathematics, statistics, and computer science, I am constantly seeking new opportunities to learn and grow my skills in this field.
 Whether working on open-source datasets and challenges or developing my own ideas for projects, I am always looking for ways to apply my knowledge and make an impact through the use of machine learning.
-I also have experience in mobile app development with flutter using dart and Development of desktop applications in java</h5>
+I also have experience in mobile app development with flutter using dart and Development of desktop applications in java</p>

 - 💬 Ask me about **Python, Tensorflow, matplotlib, numpy, pandas, sciketlearn**